Skip to main content

 may reveal salvage, shard, route safety, or taint source information

-Use Location-scoped modifiers first.
+Use Territory-scoped modifiers first.
 Promote effects to settlement, province, or region only when ownership, route connection, designation, site development, or story state justifies it.

 Site Conversion